zfaustk/KHGraphDB/docs/next.md

 # Next

 The prefix is the database.
-Clone, a rewritten meta file, and a mutable MATCH are leftover prototypes.
-The clock already says so.
+What landed in 7.2, and what is still a clock.

 Transaction.
-Memory `Tx` still clones.
-It will keep the inverse of each touch and put the arena back that way.
-The store already forgets a tail.
+Memory `Tx` keeps the inverse of each touch.
+The store forgets a tail.
 One writer.
 Readers pin a `Pos`.
-A notebook is a home: permission and crash sit there, not on a row.
-A second writer waits on the lease.
-Isolation is the pin, not a version chain.
+Not a lock table.

 Meta.
-Every commit still rewrites the posting file. `commit+1` in the bench is that rewrite plus `fsync`.
-Touches already name the keys that moved.
-Meta should append PUT and DEL, the same shape as the log.
+Commit appends PUT and DEL.
 Rebuild is compact of meta, not the common path.
+The clock on `commit+1` is now the `fsync`.

-MATCH.
-A read pins a prefix.
-It should not need `&mut Graph`. `query::run` is mutable because CREATE shares the walk.
-Split the read.
-Then a reader does not clone the notebook to count, and `ask` on a socket does not snapshot the whole home.
+MATCH. `ask` takes `&Graph`.
+A write is refused.
+A reader does not clone the notebook to count. `ask` on a socket is the same.

 Durability.
 Every commit `fsync`s.
 That is the tax, and it stays the default.
 A session